-Almega Wealth Management is a Fee-Only Registered Investment Advisor
+Almega Wealth Management is a Fee-Only Fiduciary Advisor

 The way in which your financial planner is compensated can make all the difference in the recommendations they make for you.
 That’s because some advisors work under a standard that requires only that their recommendations be suitable to your particular situation.
-Other planners work under a fiduciary standard that requires advisors to consider what is in their client’s best interest.
+Almega Wealth Management works under a fiduciary standard that requires we consider what is in our client’s best interest.

 You may be wondering why your advisor would make a recommendation that is not in your best interest.
 That’s where the issue of compensation comes into play.

 There are three basic ways in which financial advisors are compensated: